Koredotcom/react-native-botsdk/README.md

 # How to integrate react-native BotSDK socket module through npm

-1. Add below npm modules to your app's package.json
+1. Add below npm module to your app's package.json

 ```
     "rn-kore-bot-socket-lib": "^0.0.1",